EricZhou93/simple-tank-game/README.md

 <br>

 ## Files
-* spec: Assignment specifications for comp86 at Tufts University, which are related to this course project .
+* spec: Assignment specifications for comp86 at Tufts University, which are related to this project .
 * src: Java source codes for this project.
 You can compile and run this project under this directory.

 ## 文件说明